 From award-winning national theatrical performances to top-quality local acts, you can see it all at Portland Center Stage at the Armory.
 The historic armory building was constructed in 1891 and has recently been renovated as part of an urban revitalization project.
 History buffs can enjoy free tours of the armory on the first and third Saturdays of the month during performance season.
 Tours include a historical narrative of the armory’s various roles in the Portland community over the years.

 No list of Oregon live theater venues is complete without mention of the Keller Auditorium.
 This is the home of the Portland Opera and the Oregon Ballet Theatre.
 You can also enjoy traveling Broadway performances at the Keller.
 This building takes up an entire block in downtown Portland, so rest assured it’s got plenty of room no matter what the performance.
 At more than 100 years-old, Keller Auditorium has played an important role in Portland’s history.

-Started by six artists in 1982 who were seeking a venue for performances presenting the work of contemporary playwrights, Hillsboro Artists Repertory Theatre is now the area’s longest running professional theatre.
+Started by six artists in 1982 who were seeking a venue for performances presenting the work of contemporary playwrights, Hillsboro Artists Regional Theatre is now the area’s longest running professional theatre.
 You can expect to see an eclectic combination of modern works performed here by talented and creative professionals.